 The international evidence on how effective this is at raising female participation or hours worked is very mixed.
 Subsidies do tend to increase the use of formal childcare, but this may not correspond to increased maternal labour supply - implying that formalised care replaces other informal arrangements, or that support is used to purchase more expensive childcare rather than increasing the amount of care used (Givord and Marbot 2015; Bettendorf at al. 2015; Paull 2014).
-This is especially likely in countries (such as the UK) that already have high levels of female labour market participation and/or high levels of subsidies are restricted to single parents and dual-earner households and where women's initial employment rates are low (Vuri 2016).
+This is especially likely in countries (such as the UK) that already have high levels of female labour market participation and/or high levels of subsidy.
+Larger positive effects of subsidies on employment tend to be found when subsidies are restricted to single parents and dual-earner households and where women's initial employment rates are low (Vuri 2016).